dmoore5050/SaisonBuilder/user_stories.md

 <hr>

-As an experienced hombrewer/Saison drinker,
+As an experienced hombrewer/Saison drinker,<br>
-In order to build a new Saison recipe from scratch:
+In order to build a new Saison recipe from scratch:<br>

  * To access initial menu, user runs `saison_builder`
  * If the user is a first-time app user, User answers baseline skill survey